 Accessories during winter in Europe are absolutely essential.

-Don’t start packing for Europe in winter until you’ve picked out a cozy hat, scarf, and gloves at the absolute minimum–and if you plan to take tons of photos when out and about in Europe (who doesn’t?) make sure that your gloves are touchscreen compatible.
+If you plan to take tons of photos when out and about in Europe (who doesn’t?) make sure that your gloves are touchscreen compatible!

 Pajamas

-If you happen across the second, you’ll be thrilled that you took the time to pack some cozy pajamas for your winter trip to Europe–I recommend something like these (whimsical pattern optional, but highly encouraged).
+If you happen across the second, you’ll be thrilled that you took the time to pack some cozy pajamas for your winter trip to Europe!
+I recommend something like these (whimsical pattern optional, but highly encouraged).

 Packing List for Europe: Winter Wardrobe for Men